piguman3/brainfuckOS/README.md

 ## How do I compile programs for this?
 Here's a couple of steps: (Using Linux/WSL)
 1. git clone this repo
-2. git clone the c2bf repo
+2. git clone the c2bf repo into your clone of this repo

 To compile the OS, simply run `make`.

 To add your own programs, create a new C source file, go to the Make file and add your C source file's name to the list of sources to compile. c2bf syntax is weird, so I recommend looking at example code (specially for for loops and variable types) Here's some example code for a program that prints "Hello world":